Load Balancing and Scale-Out Architectures

 Destination-only NAT

-Rewrites the destination IP address to a destination IP of the actual server and then forwards the packet.
-The reply packet has to hit the load balancer as the load balancer has to replace the server’s source IP with the load balancer’s source IP.
-The client IP does not change, so the server is talking directly with the client.
+The server rewrites the destination IP address to the actual server’s destination IP and then forwards the packet.
+The reply packet has to hit the load balancer, as the load balancer has to replace the server’s source IP with the load balancer’s source IP.
+The client IP does not change, so the server talks directly with the client.
 This allows the server to do address-based access control or GEO location based on the source address.

-This post first addressed the different load balancer scalability options that consist of scale-up and then scale-out.
-The scale-out is generally the path of scaling load balancers we see today.
+This post first addressed the different load balancer scalability options, which consist of scale-up and scale-out.
+Scale-out is generally the path of scaling load balancers we see today.
 It is less expensive and easier to perform.
-We then discussed how to scale the load balancer and the load balancer scalability options in the application and at a network level load balancing.
+We then discussed how to scale the application’s load balancer and the load balancer scalability options and load balancing at a network level.

 We also discussed the different design types of load balancing, such as user session persistence, destination-only NAT, and persistent HTTP sessions.
-There were several videos included that could provide more details on scaling load balancers.
+Several videos were included that could provide more details on scaling load balancers.

-So when you ask yourself how to scale load balancer, the first step is to examine the application.
+So, when you ask yourself how to scale a load balancer, the first step is to examine the application.
 Can this be solved in the application, or do we need to push this to the network layer?
-Both have their pros and cons.
+Both have pros and cons.

 Types of Load Balancing: